 Another advantage of a ball would be that it plays dual roles- one as a play ball and another as a chew toy.
 The best choice would be to buy balls made of wooden branches or creeper twigs.

 Willow is observed to be the best material when it comes to making balls for guinea pigs to play with.
 The only thing that guinea pig owners complain about willow balls is that they do not last very long.
 But still, these aren’t very costly.
 Also, considering how much your guinea pigs will enjoy chasing and chewing these balls, and how healthy their teeth remain from the chewing, it is totally worth to get these as toys for your guinea pigs.
-You can buy these balls on Chewy here:
+You can buy these balls on Amazon here:

 2-in-1 Wooden Bridge and Tunnel

 An arch made of wooden sticks that are strung together with wires would make a great toy in the cage of guinea pigs.
 This would also give a great look to your guinea pig’s home because of how elegant it looks.

 The special feature that comes with this toy is that you can change it into multiple toys.
 It is flexible so that you can bend it in different postures such that it forms a bridge or maybe a footpath, and if you wish you could even store their food on it.
 My suggestion is that you should form a bridge out of it because your guinea pig will enjoy playing peek-a-boo with its cagemates.